-Anxiety is one of the most common struggles we have in the modern world – and it’s also one of the most misunderstood.
+Anxiety and depression are some of the most common struggles we have in the modern world – and also one of the most misunderstood.

-The old school of thought was that changing our thoughts would change our anxiety.
-That’s true to a point, but many who use the traditional methods of anxiety treatment (commonly referred to as CBT) discover that there comes a point where they get as better as they’re going to get, and then they have to “learn to manage.”
+The old school of thought was that changing our thoughts would change our symptoms.
+That’s true to a point, but many who use the traditional methods of anxiety and/or depression treatment (commonly referred to as CBT or “talk” therapy) discover that there comes a point where they get as better as they’re going to get, and then they have to “learn to manage.”

-Using CBT with other, modern treatment approaches like somatic experiencing (explained below) can be much more effective at actually stopping the compulsive thoughts, irrational fears and other difficulties assocated with severe anxiety.
+Using CBT with other, modern treatment approaches like Somatic Experiencing can be much more effective at actually stopping the compulsive thoughts, irrational fears, and other difficulties associated with trauma and its symptoms.

-When I started as a therapist the only thing we knew to do with trauma was to talk about it.
+For years the only thing therapists knew how to do with trauma was to talk about it.

-Turns out, talking about traumatic events often increases negative symptoms of trauma.
-Telling your story for the first time can be a bit liberating, and so can understaning how your past is impacting your present…
+Turns out, talking about traumatic events often increases negative symptoms.
+Telling your story for the first time can be a bit liberating, and so can understanding how your past is impacting your present…

 But knowing why doesn’t help when we’re triggered.

-That’s why I studied Somatic Experiencing (SE) and the Nuero-Affective Relational Model (NARM).
-Both approaches resolve trauma’s that get stored in parts of the brain that are non-verbal.
+Modern modalities, like Somatic Experiencing help resolve trauma that gets stored in parts of the brain that are non-verbal.
 When we address and resolve those parts, the uncontrollable responses slip away.
 And that’s when you get your life back.
 You get to be in control of your emotions instead of the other way around.

 It can be surprising to hear this, but grief is actually a normal response to change.
 And yet, despite the fact that it’s a universal experience and a part of living that’s inevitable our culture has provided us with very little tools or training to deal with it.